- Dr Jamie Cross

 - Research Interests

 - Ethnography, International development, South Asia, renewable energy, Solar photovoltaics, Technology and society, Economic anthropology

 My research and teaching brings social anthropology to bear on problems, projects and technologies of ‘development’.
 Details of my research can be found below.
 I joined the University of Edinburgh in 2011 with a regional specialisation in South Asia and am a Director of the University of Edinburgh's Global Development Academy.
-I have carried out ethnographic fieldwork in India, Papua New Guinea and Scotland with support from the Leverhulme Trust, the Economic and Social Research Council, and the Royal Anthropological Institute, among others.
+I have carried out ethnographic fieldwork in India, Papua New Guinea and Scotland with support from the Leverhulme Trust, the Economic and Social Research Council, the Royal Anthropological Institute, and the Scottish Government among others.

 The Poverty Business: A second strand of my research has focused on the role of transnational corporations and social enterprises as agents of development.
 From a focus on corporate social responsibility programmes to the role of the private sector in delivering goods and services to the global poor my research explores the moralities and social relationships that are shaped and articulated by market based approaches to development.
 I am co-founder of the Centre for New Economies of Development and lead the ESRC’s Seminar Series, ‘Doing Good by Doing Well: Capitalism, Humanitarianism and International Development’ (2014-2017).